The True Story Behind Winnie the Pooh and 'Goodbye Christopher Robin'

 A.A.
 Milne's charming tales of honey-loving Winnie-the-Pooh, timid Piglet, grumpy Eeyore and their human friend Christopher Robin have delighted readers for generations.
 But many are likely unaware of the darkness underneath the book's surface.

 The real story behind the Winnie-the-Pooh series is the subject at the heart of a new movie called Goodbye Christopher Robin, starring Domhnall Gleeson (Brooklyn) as Milne and Margot Robbie (Wolf of Wall Street) as his wife Daphne.
-The film suggests that, among other things, Milne's relationship with his son, the real-life Christopher, was a difficult.
+The film suggests that, among other things, Milne's relationship with his son, the real-life Christopher, was difficult.
 But how true is the movie, which hits theaters Oct.
 13, to reality?

 A.A.
 Milne suffered from post-traumatic stress disorder